garywong-bc/nrm-survey/README.md

     oc -n ${PROJECT} delete all,secret,pvc -l app=${SURVEY}limesurvey oc -n ${PROJECT} delete horizontalpodautoscaler/${SURVEY}limesurvey
 ```

-  If the new version of LimeSurvey has `upload` folder changes, sync these changes to the [Uploads Folder](upload)

-- the LimeSurvey GUI wizard-style install is not used as we _enforce_ NRM-specific `config.php`.
-This file is always deployed into the running container's Configuration directory (read-only), and so LimeSurvey will not launch the LimeSurvey wizard.
-Launching the wizard without running the step above (i.e. a deployed `config.php`)will result in a `HTTP ERROR 500` error.

 - to dynamically get the pod name of the running pods, this is helpful: